w3c/svgwg/master/styling.md

 to SVG content will not gain presentation attributes.
-Therefore, authors are suggested to use styling properties, either through inline {{style attribute}} properties or style sheets, rather than presentation attributes, for styling SVG content.</p>
+Therefore, authors are suggested to use styling properties, either through inline {{style attribute}} properties or style sheets, rather than presentation attributes, for styling SVG content.

 <p>Animation of presentation attributes is equivalent to
-animating the corresponding property.</p>
+animating the corresponding property.

 <h3 id="RequiredProperties">Required properties</h3>

-<p>The following properties must be supported by all SVG user agents:</p>
+<p>The following properties must be supported by all SVG user agents:

 <ul>
   <li>all properties defined in this specification</li>